 by Adeola Adelabu

-Adeola Adelabu was a presidential aspirant at the 2012 NANS election.
+Adeola Adelabu is a contestant at the 2012 NANS Presidential Election.
+He tweets from @Sirlabzy

 Op-ed pieces and contributions are the opinions of the writers only and do not represent the opinions of Y!/YNaija.